CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 #### Explore your data

 The new *Data Explorer* functionality simplifies visualization.
-This section enables you to explore your connected data warehouse, preview your geospatial tables and tilesets and create maps or tilesets from your data.
+This section enables you to explore your connected data warehouse, preview your geospatial tables and tilesets, and create maps or tilesets from your data.
 If you haven’t connect your own data warehouse yet, you will see the provisioned data warehouse:

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_first_connection2.png)

-For adding your first connection, you can follow the previous create a connection <a href="http://localhost:1313/carto3-workspace/overview/getting-started/#create-a-connection" target="_blank">Guide</a>.
+To add your first connection, you can follow the previous create a connection <a href="http://localhost:1313/carto3-workspace/overview/getting-started/#create-a-connection" target="_blank">Guide</a>.

 Once you have added a connection, go back to the *Data Explorer* section in the Workspace, where you will see the list of your current connections.
 If you have registered a connection, you will see the following page:

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_bigquery2.png)

-Select a connection and see the content (database/project(s), schemas/datasets and tables) in a collapsible tree:
+Select a connection and view the content (database/project(s), schemas/datasets, and tables) in a collapsible tree:

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_content.png)

-Once your table or tileset is selected, you can see a preview of the map and the details of the table or tileset.
+Once your table or tileset is selected, you can view a preview of the map and the details of the table or tileset.
 You can create a map by clicking on the Create button on the top and then Create map.
 This will open the CARTO 3 map tool: Builder.
-In case of large amounts of data, the user will be warned of the possibility to create a map with a dataset added as SQL query with a filter, or to create a tileset to visualize the whole table.
+In case of large amounts of data, the user will be notified of the possibility to create a map with a dataset added as SQL query with a filter, or to create a tileset to visualize the whole table.

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_preview.png)